openzipkin/brave/flume-zipkin-collector-sink/README.md

 # flume-zipkin-collector-sink #

-Flume [Flume](http://flume.apache.org) Sink implementation that sends Flume Events that contain Spans to the Zipkin Collector.
+[Flume](http://flume.apache.org) Sink implementation that sends Flume Events that contain Spans to the Zipkin Collector.

 We expect that you use the org.apache.flume.source.scribe.ScribeSource which will